 ACCME surveyors are experienced CME professionals that engage in initial and ongoing ACCME surveyor training.
 In order to ensure independence, you can expect that your surveyors will not have any current or immediate prior affiliation with your organization.
 If something about your organization’s relationship with its surveyor(s) gives rise to a conflict of interest, or the appearance of a conflict of interest, you may request a new surveyor.
 The ACCME will make the final decision regarding the need for a change.

-If a surveyor is unable to participate in a scheduled interview and all attempts to obtain another surveyor of equal qualifications have failed, then ACCME staff may resolve the situation by, for instance, having one surveyor connected via teleconference, or using ACCME staff as substitute.
-Such exceptions would only be allowed with the permission of the provider.
-In these instances, the provider has the right to request that the interview be rescheduled.
+If a surveyor is unable to participate in a scheduled interview and all attempts to obtain another surveyor of equal qualifications have failed, then ACCME staff may resolve the situation by, for instance, using ACCME staff as substitute.

 It is the surveyors’ primary responsibility to gather data and information related to your CME program’s compliance with the ACCME’s accreditation requirements.
 You can expect ACCME surveyors to conduct their interactions in a professional manner, communicating clearly and effectively, without offering consultative advice or feedback regarding compliance or the expected outcome of the accreditation review.
 Because the interview is intended to be collegial and fact-finding in nature, the ACCME does not permit providers to bring legal counsel with them to the interview, nor does the ACCME permit interviews to be recorded or transcribed in any manner.